 Boardroom or shareholder disputes escalate because the parties don't find out exactly what their legal rights are at the outset, and don't understand the options for enforcing these.
 The longer you put off taking advice, the more time and money you will eventually spend sorting it out, and the more it will damage your business.
 Act at once.

-You may need to instruct a new solicitor who has not acted for the company previously.
+If in any doubt about the meaning of any terms, you may need to instruct a new solicitor who has not acted for the company previously.

 Understand the differences between being a shareholder, a director and an employee